Kazan school shooting

-On 11 May 2021, a school shooting occurred in Kazan, Tatarstan, in the western part of Russia, and a bomb was detonated.
-Nine people (seven 8th-grade students and two teachers) were murdered, and 23 others were injured.
-The 19-year-old shooter, Ilnaz Galyaviev, was identified as a former student.
-He pleaded guilty to the murder of two or more persons on 12 May and is being detained.
+On 11 May 2021, a school shooting and bomb attack occurred in Kazan, Tatarstan, in the western part of Russia.
+Seven 8th-grade students and two teachers were murdered, all by gunfire, and 23 others were injured.
+The perpetrator was identified as 19-year-old Ilnaz Galyaviev, a former student.
+He pleaded guilty to the murder of two or more persons on the next day and was sentenced to life imprisonment in April 2023.